tomchadwin/tom.chadw.in/_posts/2026-05-11-LaurasHistory.md

 after so much work, and for such unfair reasons, was a bitter pill to swallow.
 For her to have left Bede's World in order to work towards it was very upsetting.

-Laura's professional involvement with Anglos-Saxon history and palaeography largely ceased after that.
+Laura's professional involvement with Anglo-Saxon history and palaeography largely ceased after that.
 Bede's World subsequently closed down.
 While this is hardly a disinterested opinion, perhaps it would have survived with such a passionately informed historian and multidisciplinarian as Laura back with the